E-niek/x86_64-asm-tutorials/notes/003-Introduction_To_Assembly.md

 # Introduction To Assembly (asm) Language
 Assembly language is a low level language that provides direct control over the hardware.
-It serves as an interface between high-level languages (like python or C) and machine code (the binary code that CPU understands)
+It serves as an interface between high-level languages (like python or C) and machine code (the binary code that CPU understands).

 ## 1. What Is Assembly Language?
 Assembly language consists of human-readable instructions that are mapped to machine code instructions.
 Each line in an assembly program corresponds to an instruction that the CPU can execute.